edwinb/Yaffle/CONTRIBUTING.md

     - Also, it would be nice to have a reasonably tidy parser for TTImp syntax, when the time comes to write an elaborator.
 * Make sure the 'Libraries' modules are consistent with CONVENTIONS.md
+* (Complicated!): Add a feature to Idris 2 which dumps raw TT in a form readable by Yaffle's raw type checker.
+    - Useful for testing Yaffle's evaluator and performance, also as a check that the typechecker works.
+    - I will leave the design up to whoever has a go at this.

 edwinb's next steps:

+* Finish the typechecker for raw terms
+  - Missing constructor case
 * Set up a testing system as early as possible!
-* Write a typechecker for raw terms
+  - We have a couple of small tt files now
 * Change index of Terms from List Name to SnocList Name
 * Write a linearity checker for typechecked terms
   - find out where we need to cache quantities in applications